Assessment of Long-Term Relationship of Tropospheric NO2 with Meteorological Parameters for Sustainability in Pakistan

 Abstract

-Novelty Statement: This research exclusively explores tropospheric NO2 patterns in Pakistan from 2005-2022 using OMI data, revealing seasonal variations and anthropogenic effects, providing serious understandings for air quality policy in developing regions.
+Novelty Statement: This research investigates tropospheric NO₂ patterns in Pakistan from 2005 to 2022 using OMI data.
+It reveals seasonal variations and anthropogenic impacts, offering valuable insights for air quality policies in developing regions.

-Material and Methods: This study analyses the tropospheric Nitrogen Dioxide (NO2) patterns by using the observations from the Ozone Monitoring Instrument (OMI) and their possible relation with meteorological parameters (rainfall, wind speed, temperature) to assess the level of tropospheric NO2 pollution pattern at the district level in Pakistan over the time range of (2005-2022), covering mega urban centers including Lahore, Faisalabad and Peshawar.
+Material and Methods: This study analyzed tropospheric nitrogen dioxide (NO₂) patterns using data from the Ozone Monitoring Instrument (OMI) and examined their relationship with meteorological parameters such as rainfall, wind speed, and temperature.
+The analysis focused on NO₂ pollution patterns at the district level in Pakistan from 2005 to 2022, including major urban centers like Lahore, Faisalabad, and Peshawar.

 References